jamesSampica/DataTables/README.md

 # DataTables
-.NET package for binding the JQuery Datatables library with an ASP.NET back-end.
+.NET package for binding the jQuery Datatables library with an ASP.NET back-end.

 # Usage